 The following table features estimates of what military drivers and veterans can expect to pay for auto insurance in Georgia.

-If you own a car, you must hold liability insurance for it to drive on public roads and highways.
-You must also have liability insurance to register a vehicle in Georgia.
+If you own a car, you must hold liability insurance to drive on Georgia’s public roads and highways or to register a vehicle in this state.

 Proof of Insurance in Georgia

 By law, your insurance company must issue an insurance card for each vehicle it insures.
 You must carry this card in your vehicle at all times, but it no longer suffices to prove that you have insurance in Georgia.
 For that, your insurance policy will have to show up as active in the Electronic Insurance Compliance System's database.
 Law enforcement and vehicle registration officials have access to the database and can check your insurance status on the spot.
 You can also check your own insurance status through the Georgia Drives e-Service.